On the 11th of August 2006, Alex Salmond said:

 I’d been blogging for years at The Widmann Blog, but when Alex Salmond announced that the Independence referendum would take place in the autumn of 2014, I decided to create a new blog dedicated to Scottish Independence, and when I was looking for a name, I decided on the Arc of Prosperity to show that I’m approaching Scottish Independence from a Danish/Scandinavian perspective.

 My name is Thomas Widmann.
-I was born in 1972 in Denmark as a German citizen, and I'm now living in Scotland as a Danish citizen.
-Perhaps I will one day retire to a warm and sunny place as a Scottish citizen...
+I was born in 1972 in Denmark as a German citizen, I stayed in Scotland as a Danish citizen from 2002 till 2019, and I’m now back in Denmark as an exiled New Scot.

-I'm married to a beautiful Scottish woman called Phyllis Buchanan, and we live in Newton Mearns with five kids (some of our own plus some from her previous marriage).
+I’m married to a beautiful Scottish woman called Phyllis Buchanan, and we stay in Stillebæk on the island of Funen in Denmark.

 I have an MA degree from Aarhus University in linguistics with Japanese and computer science with maths, and I also studied Georgian for a year at Tbilisi University.